Gotten And Got – The Choice Is Not As Simple As You Think

 The verb get is one of the most common verbs in English because it has over forty different meanings.

-If you add get phrasal verbs, it’s an even longer list.
+If you add all the get phrasal verbs, it’s an even longer list.

 That’s why it occurs so often in writing.